Dakshita-Minocha/BookTool/README.txt

 Changed files are added to file tree on the left.

-NOTE: Do NOT commit Changes.txt.
-Add it to the global .gitignore if possible.

 The changes can also be viewed later by switching to the corresponding branch.
 The branches are named as: changesUpto.{mCommitID}.
 The branch will always be BEHIND main.